lqc/thinkcspy/source/classes_and_objects_I.rst

             self.y = 0

 Class definitions can appear anywhere in a program, but they are usually near the beginning (after the ``import`` statements).
+Some programmers and languages prefer to put every class in a module of its own --- we won't do that here.
-The syntax rules for a class definition are the same as for other compound statements.
+The syntax rules for a class
+definition are the same as for other compound statements.
 There is a header which begins with the keyword, ``class``, followed by the name of the class, and ending with a colon.
+You'll know where the class ends by looking at the indentation.

 If the first line after the class header is a string, it becomes the docstring of the class, and will be recognized by various tools.
 (This